Tag Archive for: Bozeman Portrait Photographer

 Through our shared, sheltered experience, we can still foster connections and our combined community’s resilience.

-The enthusiasm and outpouring of support for the Bozeman Front Porch Project over the past week of social distancing, has been profound.
+The enthusiasm and outpouring of support for the Bozeman Front Porch Project, has been profound.

 I am so grateful to everyone who supported this and helped me spread the word on social media.
 Thank you!

-Right from the start, the health and safety of everyone were at the forefront of importance for me.
+Right from the start, the health and safety of every one were at the forefront of importance for me.
 As the week went on, this serious national health emergency continued to drastically change and escalate.

-With the Thursday announcement of stay-at-home directives (starting this weekend for the state) by Montana Gov. Steve Bullock, suddenly, I was debating whether I should put the project on hold.
+With the announcement of stay-at-home directives (starting this weekend for Montana) by Montana Gov. Steve Bullock, suddenly, I was debating whether I should put the project on hold.

 In the end, under my already stringent safety measures, I decided to continue forward.
-By photographing everyone from afar with my telephoto lens (on average at least 20 feet) and safely, we created some really genuine fun family portraits.
+By photographing everyone from afar with my telephoto lens (on average at least 20 feet), we created some really genuine fun family portraits.

-There was no charge to participate in the Bozeman Front Porch Project however I’m happy to announce that together we raised $1,015.00 that will be donated to the Greater Gallatin United Way!
+There was no charge to participate in the Bozeman Front Porch Project Family portraits.
+However, I’m happy to announce that donations raised $1,015.00 that will be given to the Greater Gallatin United Way!

-I’m so thankful for all of the generous donations to this good cause.
-I’m proud to be apart of our Bozeman community and look forward to a time when we can put this challenge in our rearview mirrors.
+I am so thankful for all of the generous donations to this good cause.
+It makes me proud to be a part of our Bozeman community.
+I’m looking forward to a time when we can put this challenge in our rearview mirrors.

-Thank you Bozeman!
+Thank you, Bozeman!

-Stay safe, stay healthy and soak up this time with your loved ones.
+Stay safe, stay healthy, and soak up this time with your loved ones.

-When this storm passes, I’ll be here to help you showcase everything you love about your family relationships in your own family photographic experience.
+When this storm passes, I’ll be here to help you and your family showcase everything you love about your relationships during your own family photographic experience.

 Together, we are all going to get through this. -Mike Greener